-Charlie Ergen, EchoStar CEO, said Vivendi will hold a minority equity position in his company, and equity investment will put the company 'on sound financial footing' to finance a $5.5 billion bridge loan that was taken out for the planned $26.8 billion acquisition of Hughes Electronics, which owns DirecTV.
+EchoStar CEO Charlie Ergen said Vivendi will hold a minority equity position in his company, and equity investment will put the company "on sound financial footing" to finance a $5.5 billion bridge loan that was taken out for the planned $26.8 billion acquisition of Hughes Electronics, which owns DirecTV.

-Messier, who will join EchoStar's board of directors, said the distribution alliance was not conditioned on a completed merger with Hughes Electronics.
+Messier, who will join EchoStar's board, said the distribution alliance was not conditioned on a completed merger with Hughes Electronics.
 However, Vivendi's equity position will change from 11 percent before the merger to around 5 percent if the merger goes through.

 Ergen said Vivendi's Universal Studios will have the ability to make movies and other content available over EchoStar statellites in both standard and HDTV formats, and that eventually, Vivendi's music interests could deliver whole albums over the broadband satellite pipeline.